 What Are the Disadvantages of Calathea Plants?

-Although Calatheas have several benefits, they aren’t without their disadvantages.
-One of the main disadvantages of Calathea plants is that it can sometimes be difficult to meet their care requirements.
+Although Calatheas has several benefits, it isn’t without its disadvantages.
+One of the main disadvantages of Calathea plants is that it can sometimes be challenging to meet their care requirements.
 Calatheas need warm environments with high humidity levels.

 Can I Put My Calathea in the Bathroom?